saahil-mehta/saahil-mehta.github.io/docs/experience.md

     </div>
     <div class="timeline-meta">Mumbai</div>
     <div class="timeline-desc">
-      Built a GCP data lake for Disney+ Hotstar that dropped reporting cycles from two days to two hours and unified app, ad, and CRM data so content and campaign decisions arrived on time.
+      Built a GCP data lake for Disney+ Hotstar that dropped reporting cycles from days to hours.
+Unified app, ad, and CRM data so content decisions could be made in near real-time.
     </div>
   </div>